 c.
 Measures for economic relaunch

-d.
+e.
 Long term opportunities

-5. Useful links
+4. Useful links

-6. Dossier Coronavirus
+5. Dossier Coronavirus

 Het coronavirus heeft een wereldwijde impact, niet alleen op de gezondheid maar ook op de economie.
 Ook uw export kan hiervan gevolgen of zelfs hinder ondervinden.